Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Identifiability Analysis in Acyclic Networks

-Observe that when $|\mathcal{R}| + |\mathcal{C}|$ is minimized, it equivalently yields a minimum number of vertices that are excited and measured simultaneously, i.e. $|\mathcal{R} \cap \mathcal{C}|$ is minimized.
-To further reduce the number of required signals, a subsequent operation is taken to check the redundant excitation signals assigned to the vertices in the set $\mathcal{R} \cap \mathcal{C}$ by using Corollary~\ref{coro:paths}.
+Observe that when $|\mathcal{R}| + |\mathcal{C}|$ is minimized, it equivalently yields a minimum number of vertices that are excited and measured simultaneously, i.e. $|\mathcal{R} \cap \mathcal{C}|$ is minimized. {\blue It is worth pointing out that finding a covering with a minimal number of trees does not necessarily imply that $|\mathcal{R}|+|\mathcal{C}|$ is minimized.} To further reduce the number of required signals, a subsequent operation is taken to check the redundant excitation signals assigned to the vertices in the set $\mathcal{R} \cap \mathcal{C}$ by using Corollary~\ref{coro:paths}.
 Removing these unnecessary excitation signals further gives a smaller cardinality of $\mathcal{R} \cap \mathcal{C}$.

 Specifically, we inspect each tree $\mathcal{T}_k$ whose root is an element in $\mathcal{R} \cap \mathcal{C}$ that is excited and measured simultaneously.
-If the network model set remains generic identifiable after removing the excitation signal on the root of $\mathcal{T}_k$, i.e. all measured vertices in $\mathcal{T}_k$ still satisfy \eqref{eq:rem:path0}, and all the excited vertices in $\mathcal{T}_k$ fulfill the conditions in \eqref{eq:rem:path1} and \eqref{eq:rem:path2}, then we can take out the excitation signal allocated at the root of $\mathcal{T}_k$.
+If the network model set remains generically identifiable after removing the excitation signal on the root of $\mathcal{T}_k$, i.e. all measured vertices in $\mathcal{T}_k$ still satisfy \eqref{eq:rem:path0}, and all the excited vertices in $\mathcal{T}_k$ fulfill the conditions in \eqref{eq:rem:path1} and \eqref{eq:rem:path2}, then we can take out the excitation signal allocated at the root of $\mathcal{T}_k$.

 We consider the network in Fig.~\ref{fig:covering2} as an example.
 Observe that $\mathcal{R} \cap \mathcal{C} = \{3, 6, 7\}$, which are all measured root vertices.
-If we remove $r_5$ on vertex $6$, the resulting network will remains generic identifiable since $b_{\mathcal{R}\setminus \{6\} \rightarrow \mathcal{N}_k^{-}} = |\mathcal{N}_k^{-}|$ holds for both measured vertex $k=7$ and $8$ in the cyan tree.
-Following a similar reasoning, we can also remove $r_6$ by analyzing vertex $7$ as the root of the blue tree.
-Therefore, we can delete $6$ and $7$ in $\mathcal{R}$.
-Note that we cannot remove $r_3$ in the black tree, since vertex $9$ in this tree has four in-neighbors and thus requires four vertex-disjoint paths from the excited vertices to its in-neighbors, which will not happen if $r_3$ is removed.
+If we remove $r_5$ on vertex $6$, the resulting network will remain generically identifiable since $b_{\mathcal{R}\setminus \{6\} \rightarrow \mathcal{N}_k^{-}} = |\mathcal{N}_k^{-}|$ holds for both measured vertex $k=7$ and $8$ in the cyan tree.
+Note that we cannot remove $r_3$ in the black tree, since vertex $9$ in this tree has four in-neighbors and according to condition~(a) of Corollary~\ref{coro:paths}, four vertex-disjoint paths are needed from the excited vertices to its in-neighbors, which would not be satisfied if $r_3$ is removed {\blue Following a similar reasoning, we cannot eliminate $r_6$ by analyzing the number of in-neighbors of vertex $8$ in the blue tree.}